Why Pre-College in

 Participate in a tea ceremony on campus.
 Make your own instant ramen at the Instant Ramen Museum.
 Go to a manga café.
 Osaka offers endless opportunities to experience the many facets of Japanese culture with your group.
-Your Group Leaders organize activities each week that give you plenty of stories to tell your friends back home when they ask what you did this summer.
+On-site staff organize activities each week that give you plenty of stories to tell your friends back home when they ask what you did this summer.

 See a New City

 Enjoy worry-free travel with program-sponsored travel to Tokyo.
 Ride the Shinkansen (bullet train) into the city.
 People watch in Harajuku.
 Spend hours in the Akihabara district, shopping in the endless anime, manga, and video game market stalls.
 Visit the Meiji Shrine.
 See the ancient Buddhist temple at Sensō-ji in Asakusa.
 Eat traditional foods with your group and practice your Japanese in a different city.

 All of your classes and course materials are included with your tuition.

 All of your meals are included with your program fees.
 For off-campus meals, we provide you with a food stipend.